 In 1999, UNAIDS released a report on the socio-economic impact of the epidemic in Africa.
 The report confirms what researchers had suspected for several years: AIDS is exacerbating poverty and stunting development throughout the continent.
-The pandemic is wiping out much of the progress made in recent decades.
-Zimbabwe is on of the hardest hit countries in the continent.
+The pandemic is wiping out much of the progress that had been made in recent decades.
+Zimbabwe is one of the hardest hit countries in the continent.

 Original broadcast: November 30, 1999

 Radio Netherlands, the Dutch International Service, presents “A Good Life” with Ginger da Silva.